 In all countries surveyed, network operators are allowed to make a return on investment, just as in a competitive market.
-However, there are different methods used to calculate the rate of return.
+However, there are different methods used to calculate the RoR.

-Ref: 21-IRB-61-03c
+Ref: 22-IRB-61-03d

 Often a weighted average cost of capital (WACC) is used.
 Regulators can distinguish between nominal or real and before or after taxation as well as a "vanilla" WACC.
 For electricity network regulation, the most popular approach is to use the nominal WACC before taxation.
-In the gas sector, the nominal WACC before taxation approach is popular as well, however, the real WACC before taxation is also frequently used.
+In the gas sector, the nominal WACC before taxation approach is also popular, however, the real WACC before taxation is also frequently used.
 In general, the WACC can be expressed by the following components:

 - Risk-free rate.
 There are only marginal differences in the individual regulatory systems concerning evaluation of the risk-free rate.
 Most regulators evaluate the risk-free rate based on government bond interest rates, and in most cases, they use the same methodology for all network operators.
-The most frequently used bonds have maturities of ten years, but five-year bonds also appear and there is a high usage of historical averages, however, without conformity regarding the years of these averages; - Debt premiums.
+The most frequently used bonds have maturities of ten years, but five-year bonds also appear.
+There is a high usage of historical averages, however, without conformity regarding the years of these averages; - Debt premiums.
 The evaluation of the values differs from regulator to regulator.
-They are usually estimated based on market analysis provided by external experts and internal comparative analysis conducted by the regulators, but some of them also use country ratings.
+They are usually estimated based on market analysis provided by external experts and internal comparative analysis conducted by the regulators, although some of them also use country ratings.
 Most regulators add debt premiums to the real risk-free rate.
-The survey shows that for most of the countries surveyed, the real cost of debt was evaluated between 2015 and 2020: - Market risk premium.
-This is also based on market analysis or reports prepared by expert groups and is evaluated between 2015 and 2021; - Capital gearing.
+The survey shows that for most of the countries surveyed, the real cost of debt was evaluated between 2015 and 2022: - Market risk premium.
+This is also based on market analysis or reports prepared by expert groups and is evaluated between 2015 and 2022; - Capital gearing.
 This is based on market analysis or reports prepared by expert groups.
-Concerning the year of evaluation of the gearing ratio, most regulators use years between 2015 and 2021; - Taxes.
-This is mostly defined by law and evaluated between 2015 and 2021; and - Beta values.
+Concerning the year of evaluation of the gearing ratio, most regulators use years between 2015 and 2022; - Taxes.
+This is mostly defined by law and evaluated between 2015 and 2022; and - Beta values.
 Most regulators evaluate beta values by using external and internal market analysis.
 The most frequently applied approach to the calculation is to use a formula that includes tax.

-Regulators also use different lengths of regulatory periods and different tariff years in their individual regulatory systems.
-In general, the majority of regulators evaluate the rate of return parameters in the year before the regulatory period starts, and the typical regulatory period is between three and five years independent of whether the period applies to the TSO or DSO or the electricity or gas sector.
+Regulators also use different lengths of regulatory periods (RPs) and different tariff years in their individual regulatory systems.
+In general, the majority of regulators evaluate the RoR parameters in the year before the RP starts, and the typical RP is between three and five years, independent of whether the period applies to the TSO or DSO or the electricity or gas sector.